 “Silence is the language of god, all else is poor translation.” – Rumi

 The importance of multilingualism as part of the organizational business model cannot and must not be underestimated.
-Even though the global lingua franca is English, research shows that the world’s most utilized business languages include German, Chinese, Spanish, and Arabic.
+Even though the global lingua franca is English, research shows that the world’s most utilized business languages include French, German, Mandarin, Spanish, and Arabic.

 The challenges facing the multilingual organization